fverdugo/PartitionedArrays.jl/README.md

 This package is under active development and there are several ways to contribute:

-- by enhancing the documentation.
+- by enhancing the documentation (e.g., fixing typos, enhancing doc strings, adding examples).
 - by addressing one of the [issues waiting for help](https://github.com/fverdugo/PartitionedArrays.jl/labels/help%20wanted).
+- by adding more tests to increase the code coverage.
 - by extending the current functionality.
 In this case, open a discussion [here](https://github.com/fverdugo/PartitionedArrays.jl/discussions) to coordinate with the package maintainers before proposing significant changes.